samliew/se-electionbot/README.md

 ElectionBot is a chatbot to handle queries for commonly-asked questions in an election chat room for a site on the Stack Exchange network.

-Please direct any queries & feedback to [the developers](https://github.com/samliew/se-electionbot/graphs/contributors), in the [development chatroom](https://chat.stackoverflow.com/rooms/190503/electionbot-development), or [create an issue on Github](https://github.com/samliew/se-electionbot/issues/new/choose).
+Please direct any queries & feedback to [the developers](https://github.com/samliew/se-electionbot/graphs/contributors) in the [development chatroom](https://chat.stackoverflow.com/rooms/190503/electionbot-development) or [create an issue on Github](https://github.com/samliew/se-electionbot/issues/new/choose).

-## Examples of topics the bot can help with:
+## Examples of topics the bot can help with

 General election help:
 - what is an election/ how does it work